3 days in Faro itinerary: old town and hidden gems

-If you are taking the time to spend 3 days in Faro then this travel itinerary will give you some inspiration on what to do and see.
+If you’re taking the time to spend 3 days in Faro, then this travel itinerary will give you some inspiration on what to do and see.

-Located in the popular Portuguese region of the Algarve, for many new visitors to south Portugal, Faro is the main hub for entering the region.
+Located in the popular Portuguese region of the Algarve, for many new visitors to southern Portugal, Faro is the main hub for entering the region.

 3 days in Faro

-With many places to see in the Algarve, Faro can be seen as a launchpad destination for visitors due to its nearby airport, but the whitewashed buildings and red-tiled roofs offer much more than meets the eye.
+With many places to see in the Algarve, Faro can be considered a launchpad destination for visitors due to its nearby airport, but the whitewashed buildings and red-tiled roofs offer much more than meets the eye.

 How many days to spend in Faro?

-We recommend a total of 3 days to see everything, which includes both times exploring within the city as well as some day trips into the region.
+I recommend a total of 3 days to be able to see everything suggested below, which includes enough time to explore the city and some day trips into the region.

-With sustainable travel ideology in mind, the itinerary covered below factors in enough time to relax on some of the best beaches in Portugal, whilst also visiting some of the best historical cities nearby, too.
+With sustainable travel ideology in mind, the itinerary covered the below factors in enough time to relax on some of the best beaches in Portugal whilst also visiting some of the best historical cities nearby, too.

 Best time to visit Faro?